Nothing is more important than our children.

 Generally, jurisdiction in a child custody and visitation case is in the court having authority in the district wherein the child primarily resides or in the court wherein the last custody and visitation order was entered.
 Matters of jurisdiction can become complicated when the parents and/or children have moved recently or after entry of a prior custody and visitation order.
 Both the Juvenile and Domestic Relations District Courts and the Circuit Courts have jurisdiction to hear child custody and visitation cases.
 Special rules apply as to the primacy of the courts when there are dual proceedings.
 The complexity of jurisdictional rules is only one of the many reasons you should seek advice and representation from an experienced family law attorney or child custody and visitation lawyer if you are facing court proceedings of this type.

-Decision-making in a Virginia child custody and visitation case: The “best interests of the child”
+Custody and visitation decision-making: The “best interests of the child”.

 The absolute controlling consideration in any custody and visitation case is the “best interests of the child”.
 This determination applies regardless of any agreement the parents may wish to enter regarding custody and visitation.
 In order to determine the “best interests of the child” the court must consider a number of factors.
 These factors are set forth at Virginia Code 20.124.3.
 No one factor carries any more weight than any other.
 The court is required to consider all the factors and then balance them when making a decision.